 First Things First

 - Take an approved boating safety course, in person or online.
 These free courses will teach you much of what you need to keep yourself your crew safe on the water, including the “rules of the road” for when you encounter other boaters and the meaning of navigational and warning markers.
-(For a list of available courses, visit the U.S. Coast Guard website)

 - Make sure your vessel is registered with your state and numbers clearly affixed.